ALuxannaR/I-love-Lux/README.md

 # I-love-Lux
-1. Kocham Lux
+1. I am trying to learn into C
-2. Proboje into C
+2. I also love IBM
-3. Kocham IBM
+3. You can do anything with my shit code